-Where known, the location of mineral aggregate resources are significant renewable and non-renewable natural resources is shown on Schedule B4 and C B5 to this Plan.
+Where known, the location of mineral aggregate resources are shown on Schedule B5 to this Plan.

-Where the location and extent of renewable and non-renewable natural resources are known, they are identified on Schedule B4 and C. The boundaries shown are considered to be approximate only, and it may be demonstrated through more detailed site evaluations that some of the areas where resources and features were thought to exist do not contain such resources and features.
+The boundaries shown are considered to be approximate only, and it may be demonstrated through more detailed site evaluations that some of the areas where resources and features were thought to exist do not contain such resources and features.
 Areas not mapped may be found to contain such resources and features.